minvws/nl-covid19-coronacheck-app-coordination/docs/error-handling.md

 ### Provider identifier

-ppp is the provider identifier (000 for non-provider specific errors)
+ppp is the provider identifier (omitted for non-provider specific errors)

 ### Error code